SyncfusionExamples/How-to-display-the-RowIndex-in-RowHeaderCell-with-SfDatapager-in-WPF-DataGrid-SfDataGrid/README.md

-# How to to display the RowIndex in GridRowHeaderCell when combined with SfDatapager in WPF DataGrid
+# How to display the RowIndex in GridRowHeaderCell when combined with SfDatapager in WPF DataGrid?

-You can display row numbers in the GridRowHeaderCell by customizing the RowHeaderCell style.
-This can be achieved by binding the RowIndex to the TextBlock.Text property and using a MultiValueConverter.
-Additionally, you can handle the PageIndexChanged event in SfDataPager.
-This is demonstrated below.
+You can display row numbers in the [GridRowHeaderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html) by customizing the `GridRowHeaderCell` style.
+This can be achieved by binding the `RowIndex` to the `TextBlock.Text` property and using a MultiValueConverter.
+Additionally, you can handle the PageIndexChanged event in `SfDataPager`.

  ```XML
 <Style TargetType="syncfusion:GridRowHeaderCell">